-A completed application and application fee must be received by the Board 30 days prior to a meeting of the Board.
-Once the application has been received by the Board, other required documents such as transcripts, references etc., can be sent to the Board.
-Application fees are nonrefundable, even if the application is subsequently denied or the applicant fails to complete the application.
+Once a license application has been received by the Board, the applicant may then begin submitting other required documents such as transcripts, copies of diploma etc. All application fees are nonrefundable, even if the application is subsequently denied or the applicant fails to complete the application within 12 months.
 The Board will not discuss or give information regarding the application with anyone other than the applicant.
 Applicants may view the NDBDE website to review documents that have been received by the Board.

 Applications must be complete within 12 months of filing.

 The Board cannot grant a license unless all requirements have been met.

 All applicants must be a graduate of a program accredited by the ADA's Commission on Dental Accreditation.

 Applicants are required to submit fingerprints and undergo a criminal background check.
 The appropriate forms will be sent to the applicant upon receipt of the application and application fee.
 The Board will seek information from recognized data sources including the National Practitioners Data Bank, liability insurers, health care institutions, and law enforcement agencies.